 Information on acceptable forms of payment can be found online.

 At the request of the judgment creditor, or other authorized person, the Clerk may give the service copies of the writ to the judgment creditor, to give to the Sheriff in whose bailiwick the writ will be executed.

 Plaintiff must submit an original plus three copies of the writ.
 Writs must contain the name and telephone contact information of the requestor.
-In the case of a Writ of Fieri Facias (Fi Fa), you must also submit a "Request for Hearing/Exemption Claim" form DC-407 (PDF), (two pages or front and back) with the Court and case information filled in, again original plus two copies.
+In the case of a Writ of Fieri Facias (Fi Fa), you must also submit a "Request for Hearing/Exemption Claim" form DC-407 (PDF), (two pages or front and back) with the Court and case information filled in, again original plus three copies.
 It is not necessary to include the DC-407 with a Writ of Possession or Eviction.